mozilla/learning-networks/README.md

 ### Adding images

-To add an image to a guide, use the following syntax...
+To display an image in a guide, use the following markdown syntax...

 ``![image alt text](https://example.com/image.jpg "Image Title Text")``

-You can also add an image file to the folder that contains your guide, and then use the following syntax to display it...
+You can also add an image file to the folder that contains your guide, and then use the following markdown syntax to display it...

 ``![image alt text](image.jpg "Image Title Text")``